 PUBG Lite has been released in more regions than ever and thousands of players have already been playing over the weekend.
 The game is a toned down version of the Steam version of PUBG and runs on low-end machines.
 It can even run on old laptops as the requirements for this game is very humble.
 You can check them out and find if your PC is capable of running it here.

 Though, the game is pretty well optimized to run on any kind of hardware, there are still people who want a better experience.
 Multiplayer games like PUBG and Battlefield rely heavily on the frames per second metric to provide a smooth experience.
-No, matter how much FPS you’re getting, nobody would mind having an few.
+No, matter how much FPS for gaming you’re getting, nobody would mind having a few.
 Let’s check out some tips and tricks to get those extra 10-15 frames to help you get that headshot right on.

 #1 Update Drivers and Software

 This is the first and foremost thing to do before playing any game.
 Before you install and play PUBG Lite, make sure you have the latest Windows 10 May 2019 update installed.
 Next thing is to Check for Updates in Settings and let it download and install all the necessary drivers for your PC.
 You can also manually go to the official website to download the game-ready drivers for your GPU.
 Finally, get the latest DirectX installed.

 #2 Set Task Manager To Set High Priority / Stop Unwanted Processes

 This step requires you to go to Task Manager and to right click on the unnecessary processes like Adobe Updater, Chrome Updater and others and click End Task for each of them.
 This frees up resources like RAM and CPU to some extent.
 Secondly, while playing, minimize the game and open Task Manager again and find the PUBGLite.exe from Processes list and Right click -> Go to details which takes you to the Services tab.
 Now Right click -> Set priority -> High.
 It might get you some extra 3-4 frames if not more.

 #3 Lowering The Settings